Yuan wakes them up very, very early the morning they’re going to sign the official adoption papers.

 Wei Ying puts his hands on Lan Zhan’s hips, like maybe they have just a couple of minutes before Yuan comes running back in and family arrives, when he could show Lan Zhan just how much that kind of ridiculous statement means to him.
 But then the doorbell rings and there’s a happy shriek from Yuan.
 “Jiujiu’s here!” he hollers.

 Wei Ying groans and flops back on the bed.
 “It’s so early,” he whines.
-He and Lan Zhan had a whole bunch of arguments about whose brother would be jiujiu and whose would be shushu, but Jiang Cheng had gotten shushu first, and they didn’t want to confuse Yuan.
-He knows the school has done a unit of family names in Chinese, and he wonders how enthusiastically and earnestly Yuan explained that Lan Zhan is “papa” but Lan Huan is “mom’s brother.”
+He knows the school has done a unit of family names in Chinese, and he wonders how enthusiastically and earnestly Yuan explained all his various unbelievably complicated relationships to various uncles.
 It probably made his teacher, poor anxious Mr. Ning, make that big-eyed concerned face he makes all the time.

 Wei Ying kind of likes arguing with Lan Zhan, actually.
 They usually end up taking their arguments to bed with them, and it’s fun because even when Wei Ying loses he’s still winning.